-Zodiac cruise along Moreno Point's shoreline and spot marine iguanas with your private group of up to 14 guests
+Look for marine iguanas and groups of Galapagos penguins in Marielas islets with your private group of up to 14 guests

 Upon arrival in Baltra, a naturalist guide from the Nemo I greets you and transfers you to the ferry across the Itabaca Channel.
 On Santa Cruz you continue by bus through the lush highlands to the harbor of Puerto Ayora.
-Then, take a dinghy to the yacht and head to your first stop, Charles Darwin Research Station.
+Then, take a dinghy to the yacht and head to your first stop, North Seymour Island.

 In the afternoon, tour the Charles Darwin Research Center and learn about the biological research and indispensable conservation management of this unique archipelago.
 The complex houses a bunch of interpretation and information centers about the National Park and the Galapagos Marine Reserve.
 Discover the successful breeding center and encounter Galapagos giant tortoises.

-Today, venture around Isabela, starting with a journey around Moreno Point.
+Today, continue your journey around Isabela, starting with a journey around Punta Moreno.
 Walk along a trail that runs along a lava flow Pahohoe (solidified lava in the form of an accordion) into an area of coastal lagoons.
 As you hike around the lakes and mangroves, keep your eye out for the many bird species that live on the island.
 Tidal pools form natural traps and attract scavengers and hunters, such as bright orange Sally Lightfoot crabs, oystercatchers, and herons.
-During a dinghy ride along the jagged shoreline, you can spot marine iguanas that wait patiently for their turn at lowest tide to graze weeds on the seabed, and a breeding colony of brown pelicans in the mangroves.
+During a dinghy ride along the jagged shoreline, you can spot marine iguanas that wait patiently for their turn at the lowest tide to graze weeds on the seabed, and a breeding colony of brown pelicans in the mangroves.

-Start today with visits to Espinosa Point, Fernandina’s only terrestrial visitor's site, and one of the few locations where you can find some bizarre outgrowths of natural selection.
-A perfect example is the emblematic flightless cormorant that lives exclusively in the remote west of the Galapagos, and could be considered as the ‘holy grail of evolution’.
+Start today with visits to Punta Espinosa, Fernandina’s only terrestrial visitor's site, and one of the few locations where you can find some bizarre outgrowths of natural selection.
+A perfect example is the emblematic flightless cormorant that lives exclusively in the remote west of Galapagos and could be considered the ‘holy grail of evolution.'
 Together with its neighbor, the Galapagos penguin, these are two of the rarest and most vulnerable bird species in the world, with less than 2000 individuals each.